-- The GASB 75 discount rate was changed from 2.14% for the August 31, 2021 measurement date to 3.59% for the August 31,2022 measurement date.
-This is the Bond Buyer General Obligation 20-bond municipal bond index for bonds that mature in 20 year.
-GASB 75 requires that the discount rate be based on a 20-year high quality (AA/Aa or higher) municipal bond rate. - Effective July 1, 2022, the expected trends, claims, and contributions were updated to better reflect expectations of future trends, claims and contributions experience. - Effective July 1, 2022, the general wage growth assumption was updated to match the assumption used by the Office of the State Actuary.
+- The GASB 75 discount rate was changed from 3.59% for the August 31, 2022 measurement date to 3.81% for the August 31, 2023 measurement date.
+This is the Bond Buyer General Obligation 20-bond municipal bond index for bonds that mature in 20 years.
+GASB 75 requires that the discount rate be based on a 20-year high quality (AA/Aa or higher) municipal bond rate. - Effective with the August 31, 2023 measurement date, the election assumption for members was updated to match the assumption used by the Office of the State Actuary in the 2023 Demographic Experience Study. - Effective with the August 31, 2023 measurement date, the spouse age assumption for female members was updated to match the assumption used by the Office of the State Actuary in the 2023 Demographic Experience Study. - Effective with the August 31, 2023 measurement date, the expected trends were updated to better reflect expectations of future trends experience.